Summarize this article:

 Applying the law of syllogism, running a red light leads to breaking the law, and breaking the law leads to the possibility of a fine.

-Consequently, running a red light implies that you may receive a fine.
+Thus, running a red light may result in a fine.

 Jaipreet Kour Wazir is a data wizard with over 5 years of expertise in simplifying complex data concepts.
 From crunching numbers to crafting insightful visualizations, she turns raw data into compelling stories.
 Her journey from analytics to education ref